Melapress/extend-2fa-methods/README.md

 		return $loop_settings;
 	}
 ```
+#### Set the default policy for the given method

 ```
 	/**
-	 * The default policy for the given method.
+	 * This hook sets the default policy for the given method.
-	 * Sometimes plugin may need to know the default configuration for the methods (user tries to disable all methods, there are no methods setting etc.)
+	 * Sometimes WP 2FA may need to know the default configuration for the methods, such as when a user tries to disable all methods, settings, etc.
-	 * That gives the ability to decide should the method be enabled or disabled by default in policy settings page.
+	 * This allows you to decide whether the method should be enabled or disabled by default on the policy settings page.
 	 *
 	 * @param array $output - The array with output values.
 	 *